fourkitchens/worldpulse-prototype/README.md

 # World Pulse prototype

-Prototype built with Bootstrap to explore navigation options.
+Prototype built with Jekyll and Bootstrap to explore the new approach to landing pages and navigation.